Pure Rubbish: Later years (2001–2003)

 In December 2000, Pure Rubbish entered Digital Services Recording Studio in Houston to record their debut album, Glamorous Youth (produced by Mike Clink who also produced Guns N' Roses album Appetite for Destruction).
 They later went to Los Angeles, California to finish the album at Rumbo Recorders studio from January through March 2001.
 After the album was completed the band headed back to Houston briefly, only to head back to L.A. to play some promotional showcase gigs.
-May 2001 saw the band play Ozzfest UK at Milton Keynes, England and shows in London supporting Motörhead, Backyard Babies, & met Ginger Wildheart (lead vocalist / guitarist from The Wildhearts, The Quireboys, and Hanoi Rocks lead vocalist Michael Monroe Band.)
+May 2001 saw the band play Ozzfest UK at Milton Keynes, England and three shows in London supporting Motörhead and the Backyard Babies.

 Pure Rubbish toured that summer from June through August on the Second Stage of Ozzfest 2001 headlined by Black Sabbath.
 The tour helped expose the band to new fans along with having segments aired on MTV's You Hear It First program and VH1's The Rock Show, but was also a challenge as Pure Rubbish's brand of rock n’ roll was out of step with the other bands.
-The band did win over many new fans that found their sound refreshing and called back to an era when hard rock was dangerous and real.
 In the middle of the tour Pure Rubbish flew over to Paris, France to play a high-profile gig as opening bill on the AC/DC “Stiff Upper Lip Tour”.
-The show was a huge success and the band came back to the States reenergized to finish the rest of the Ozzfest 2001 tour. were 4 songs taken from the Glamorous Youth sessions and released as the S/T EP in August 2001 with different mixes of the songs.
-Shortly after Ozzfest that summer, the band's debut full-length album Glamorous Youth was slated for release but was delayed because the label thought the production was too dated.
+The show was a huge success and the band came back to the States reenergized to finish the rest of the Ozzfest 2001 tour.
+Four songs taken from the Glamorous Youth sessions were released as the S/T EP in August 2001 with different mixes of the songs.
+Shortly after Ozzfest that summer, the band's debut full-length album Glamorous Youth was slated for release but was stopped because the label thought the production was too dated.